Join us for a day of AI: talks, unconference sessions, posters, demos, and plenty of networking opportunities.

 If you are interested in becoming a sponsor of the symposium, please contact us at email@example.com.

 (CSE MSE 1990, Ph.D.
 1994)

 Scott Huffman leads the development of Google Assistant - Google's conversational AI that helps people find answers and get things done, on speakers, smart displays, and TV's, and on the go on the phone and in the car.

-After you register you will be required to confirm your participation two weeks prior to the symposium.
+Registrants will be required to confirm participation two weeks prior to the symposium.
 Your registration will be complete and you will be able to participate in the symposium only after you will confirm your participation.
 Registered participants who do not come to the symposium may be disallowed to participate in future events.